Psalm 13: inscribed on His hands

 How long, LORD?
 Will you forget me forever?
 Psalm 13:1a

 We know that the Lord walks beside us.
 We know that He will ultimately deliver us.
-When cling to these promises.
+We cling to these promises.
 But are your cries sometimes like David’s?

 Do you feel this way now?
 As our world suffers, as we face a trial of humanity- of this generation- we are all crying out.
 “How long, Lord?”
 “When will you deliver us?”